Pages

 Following the overwhelming response they received at Glen Street this year, Australia's leading taiko drumming group, TaikOz returns in 2013, this time with prominent Melbourne DJ/Producer, Max Royce-Hampton in TaikoDeck – a visually spectacular show features more than 20 taiko drums and percussion instruments including traditional Japanese bamboo flutes, bells, gongs and cymbals.

-And rounding out a year of phenomenal entertainment are those wizards of satirical comedy, the team from The Wharf Revue.
+And rounding out a year of phenomenal entertainment are those wizards of satirical comedy, the team from The Wharf Revue

-followed by a ‘Meet the Cast’ session where you can engage in discussion about
+In 2013 Glen Street will introduce some exciting new initiatives.
+Firstly, Tuesday performances will commence at 6.30pm and will be followed by a ‘Meet the Cast’ session where you can engage in discussion about the production with the performers.

 Secondly, the theatre will host ‘Quarterly Wine Tastings’ in partnership with Wine Partner, Samuel Smith and Son, where audiences will be able to enjoy a free wine tasting prior to the performance.